 Travel Updates Related to COVID-19

 To renew a Florida Driver License or ID card, visit GoRenew.com. - Alerts.

 Aviation Office / Programs & Services / Grant Program

-Pursuant to Section 332.003 – 332.007, FS, the Florida Department of Transportation (FDOT) Aviation and Spaceports Office developed the Aviation Grant Program to provide for a safe, cost-effective, and efficient statewide aviation transportation system.
+Pursuant to Section 332.003 – 332.007, FS, the Florida Department of Transportation (FDOT) Aviation Office developed the Aviation Grant Program to provide for a safe, cost-effective, and efficient statewide aviation transportation system.
 The Aviation Grant Program provides financial assistance to Florida’s airports in the areas of safety, security, preservation, capacity improvement, land acquisition, planning, and economic development.
 Program funds assist local governments and airport authorities in planning, designing, constructing, and maintaining public-use aviation facilities.

 The Aviation Grant Program is funded from the State Transportation Trust Fund.
 Florida’s aviation industry is a major contributor to this fund through the state’s aviation fuel tax.
 Pursuant to Section 206.9825, FS, an excise tax is applied to aviation fuels at a rate of 6.9 cents per gallon.
 This aviation fuel tax is not tied to the inflation index and therefore will remain at its current rate until changed by legislative action.